 Learn normal and abnormal heart sounds and murmurs with our audio, video and text lessons.
 Practice drills, quizzes and an abnormal heart/lung sound reference guide.
-Each of these resources is described below.
-We suggest starting with the heart sounds mini-courses along with the related quizzes.
-It is best to begin with normal sounds, then first, second and third/fourth heart sounds, then adding the several abnormal murmurs.
+We suggest starting with the heart sounds courses and related quizzes.
+Begin with normal sounds, then first, second and third/fourth heart sounds, then abnormal murmurs.

 |1||Normal Heart Sounds|

 |7||Mid Systolic Click|

 |8||Mitral Valve Leaflet Prolapse|

 This free course teaches auscultation of normal sounds including split and unsplit second heart sounds heard at various heart rates and auscultation points.Lesson List

 |1||First and Second Heart Sounds - Normal and Unsplit|